 All financial figures are in Canadian dollars unless otherwise noted

-- Continue to maintain a strong balance sheet, with Net Debt to Pro Forma Adjusted EBITDA at December 31, 2019 of 2.7x, below the Company’s 3.0x – 3.5x target range, and remain fully-funded for all sanctioned capital
+- Maintained a strong financial position, with Net Debt to Adjusted EBITDA(1) at December 31, 2020 of 2.8x, below the Company’s 3.0x – 3.5x target range, and remain fully-funded for all sanctioned capital

 Strategic Developments and Highlights:

-- Placed seven tanks, representing 3.1 million barrels of storage, into service at the Top of the Hill portion of the Hardisty Terminal ahead of schedule with capital in-line with budget, increasing Gibson’s tankage in service at the Hardisty Terminal to approximately 12 million barrels, an increase of nearly 35%
+- Placed three tanks, representing 1.5 million barrels of storage, into service at the Top of the Hill portion of the Hardisty Terminal on schedule in the fourth quarter with capital in-line with budget, increasing Gibson’s tankage in service at the Hardisty Terminal to approximately 13.5 million barrels, an increase of 12.5%

 Management’s Discussion and Analysis and Financial Statements